 Here are some resources to help you pray as an individual, with your family, and as a church.

-- Nine Days of Prayer: Waiting in Wonder
+Nine Days of Prayer: I hear you differently!

 A book of pocket prayers asking readers to Look, Wait, Read, Listen, and Respond to the Word of God.